wso2-attic/choreo-docs/portal-docs/test.md

 ## Introduction

-This document is a step-by-step guide on using the Postman Editor of the Choreo console to manage Postman workspaces, collections and requests.
+This document is a step-by-step guide on using the Postman Editor of the Choreo console to manage Postman workspaces, collections, and requests.

 ## Prerequisites
 Make sure you have logged into the Choreo console and created an application.
 An active Postman account is required.

 ## Choreo Postman Editor
-The postman Editor integrates with your postman account to facilitate an easier way to create and test your Choreo application.
+The Postman Editor integrates with your Postman account to facilitate an easier way to create and test your Choreo application.
 You can,

-1- Create and link postman workspaces with Choreo.
+1- Create and link Postman workspaces with Choreo.
 2- Create collections and requests for an application.

-All requests/collections/workspaces created will immediately be visible in your postman account.
+All requests/collections/workspaces created will immediately be visible in your Postman account.

-Note: you need to send requests to Choreo application using postman agent.
+Note: you need to send requests to Choreo application using the Postman agent.

-### Getting started
+### Getting Started

 ### Create or Open an Existing Application
 Log into the Choreo console and create an application.
 To create an application, follow our application creation guide.